Another brilliant article from the indefatigable Israeli-Canadian

 there for more than a year, the latter banned

-who it was compelled to release from moving back
+the refugees who it was compelled to release from moving back

 to Tel Aviv or Eilat, the two Israeli cities with the largest

-asylum-seeker communities at the time
+asylum-seeker communities at the time.

 As Israel